About Kenilworth Books

 Judy Brook is the owner of Kenilworth Books.
 She bought the business in 2014 and brings to the bookshop 23 years of experience in the banking industry, and more recently, 8 years teaching business studies at Further Education level.
 Judy worked for Hereward College, which is a national college for young people with disabilities and additional needs.
 She has brought links with the college to the bookshop, which welcomes work experience students from Hereward in addition to students from the local secondary school and from further afield too.
 Judy’s interest and background in education has strengthened the schools-focus of the bookshop, which now works with many primary and secondary schools and universities across the Midlands.

-Judy’s favourite book of recent years is My Name is Leon, by Kit de Waal.
+Judy’s favourite book of recent years is Breath by James Nestor.

-Jacinta’s current favourite book is My Brilliant Friend, by Elena Ferrante.
+Jacinta’s current favourite book is Devotion by Hannah Kent.